NicoOosterwijk/musicplayers/README.md

 MusicPlayers
 ============

 Ansible will install the files required by Digital Hifi to publish its own styling to Volumio.
-It will also install additional services like ssmtp, cron and ntp. cat
+It will also install additional services like ssmtp, cron and ntp.
+De MusicPlayer will be setup as device for *SqueezeBox* Server (LMS) and as device for *Roon* Server.

 Requirements
 ------------